lucy1011995/breakfast-instructions/docs/pancakes.md

 7. Pour about 1/3 cup of batter onto the pan

-8. Cook until bubbles form, then flip (Figure 15, left)
+8. Cook until bubbles form, then flip (Figure 3, left)

-9. Cook for 1-2 minutes or until golden brown on each side (Figure15, right)
+9. Cook for 1-2 minutes or until golden brown on each side (Figure 3, right)

 10. Repeat with remaining batter